pvdz/tenko/tests/testcases/regexes/u-escape/annexb/quad-ok/gen/with_u-flag/2f5b5cuD83D5cuDCAB-5cuDCAA5d2f.md

 `````
 throws: Lexer error!
-    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Encountered incorrect range (left>right, 128171 > 56490, 0x1f4ab > 0xdcaa) which is illegal with u-flag; Encountered incorrect range (left>right) when parsing as if without u-flag
+    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Encountered incorrect range (left>right, 128171 > 56490, 0x1f4ab > 0xdcaa) which is illegal with u-flag; Encountered incorrect range (left>right, 56491 > 56490, 0xdcab > 0xdcaa) when parsing as if without u-flag

 start@1:0, error@1:0
 ╔══╦════════════════